40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: metmuseum.org

-While painting this painting, Jackson laid the canvas on the ground instead of placing it up on a stand.
+While painting this painting, Jackson laid the canvas on the ground instead of placing it on a stand.

 He used sticks, knives, and thinned paint to achieve an unorthodox outcome, which would be unique to his painting.